laravel/docs/passport.md

 <a name="revoking-access-tokens"></a>
 ### Revoking Access Tokens

-By default, Passport does not revoke exisiting access tokens in the database when a new token is issued.
+By default, Passport does not revoke existing access tokens when a new token is issued.
 If you would like Passport to automatically revoke all existing tokens when a new token is issued, you should call the `revokeOtherTokens` method from the `boot` method of your `AuthServiceProvider`:

     use Laravel\Passport\Passport;